 Some basic protection against unintended changes to stored data are provided and controlled purely by the hardware design.
 These are described below.
-Other software managed protection methods are discussed in the Section, Software Interface on page 54.
+Other software managed protection methods are discussed in the software section (page 53) of this document.

 4.5.1 Power-Up